 Eastern Washington Voters

-We Are Making Eastern Washington a More Progressive Place
+We Are Making Eastern Washington into a More Progressive Place

-- In 2008, we were instrumental in electing one of the only two Democratic rural County Commissioners in eastern Washington.
-In a very close race, we helped Democrat Pat O’Neill win a seat on the Whitman County Commission by helping him design, fund, and mail 5,000 pieces of campaign literature to targeted voters in Whitman County.
+- In 2008, we were instrumental in electing one of only two Democratic rural County Commissioners in eastern Washington.
+In a close race, we helped Democrat Pat O’Neill win a seat in Whitman County by helping him design and fund a 5,000 pieces mailing to targeted voters.

 - In 2004, we distributed 5,000 pieces of literature “by hand” in support of Christine Gregoire.
-As you know, she was elected by only 133 votes, and has since signed into law green building standards, a clean car bill, and dozens of other important, progressive pieces of legislation.
+As you know, she was elected by only 133 votes.

 The Voting Record of Rep. Cathy McMorris Rodgers